 Final Words

-You’ve now seen that every restriction stopping the Apple ID sign-out button has a way out, whether it’s Screen Time, Focus syncing, or a missing parental passcode.
-If you know the Screen Time or MDM passcode, the issue is quick to fix.
-However, even without them, Passixer steps in and makes things simple.
+You’ve now seen that every restriction stopping the Apple ID sign-out button has a way out, whether it’s Screen Time, Focus syncing, or MDM profile.
+If you fail to solve the trouble, don’t worry, you will get alternative ways to sign out of Apple ID on iPhone without the Settings app.